thanos-io/thanos/docs/components/rule.md

                                  Can be in glob format (repeated).
       --resend-delay=1m          Minimum amount of time to wait before resending an alert to Alertmanager.
+      --for-outage-tolerance=1h  Max time to tolerate prometheus outage for restoring "for" state of alert.
+      --for-grace-period=10m     Minimum duration between alert and restored "for" state.
+This is maintained only for

+                                   alerts with configured \"for\" time greater than grace period.
       --eval-interval=30s        The default evaluation interval to use.
       --tsdb.block-duration=2h   Block duration for TSDB block.
       --tsdb.retention=48h       Block retention time on local disk.